We may earn affiliate commissions for the recommended products. Learn more.

 8. VPN software issues

-How to fix disconnecting VPN
+How to fix a disconnecting VPN

 1. Changing VPN settings